Research

 • A cost-effective way to screen expectant mothers at risk of preterm birth and method to reduce the risk of preterm birth by 40 percent.

-Known nationally for biomedical research, the School of Medicine is the No. 2 ranked medical research institution in Michigan by U.S. News and World Report.
+Nationally acclaimed for groundbreaking biomedical research, Wayne State University School of Medicine consistently ranks among the top medical research institutions in Michigan.
 Students and faculty work on interdisciplinary teams in myriad settings to investigate and develop techniques, technologies and processes that better serve residents.
-In 2016, School of Medicine clinical research awards totaled more than $176 million.
+For the 2023 fiscal year, School of Medicine research awards totaled more than $183 million.

-The School of Medicine's Office of Research supports and promotes basic, clinical, and translational investigation in the School of Medicine through strategic planning, maintaining research infrastructure and policy development.
+The School of Medicine's Office of Research supports and promotes basic, clinical, and translational investigation through strategic planning, maintaining research infrastructure and policy development.

 Departments